Regional Wine Tours

 While not as famous for its wine as Burgundy or Provence, Occitanie is actually France’s largest wine producer.
 For generations, it made the country’s cheapest wine.
 But a concerted effort in recent decades to focus on quality over quantity has resulted in some world-class vintages.

 The region includes 549,194 acres of vineyard area (more land than in all of Australia), creating annually around 3330,000,000 gallons of wine 75% red, 13% white, 8% rosé, and 2% each of sparkling and fortified/sweet.

-One of the most interesting facts about the Region is that sparkling wine was actually created here, in 1531, by monks at the Abbaye de Saint-Hilaire; 150 years later the Benedictine monk Dom Pérignon traveled through and later introduced the wine to the province that now made it famous, Champagne.
+One of the most interesting facts about the Region is that sparkling wine was created here, in 1531, by monks at the Abbaye de Saint-Hilaire; 150 years later the Benedictine monk Dom Pérignon travelled through and later introduced the wine to the province that now made it famous, Champagne.